Elandsrand

 "The work calls for the sinking of two settling dams."

-A new pump station on 115 level – equipped with four 7-stage 2.4MW pumps – will then deliver clear water from here up to existing clear water dams on 98 level, with settled mud being pumped to the existing mud dams on 100 level.
+A new pump station on 115 level completed in March 2011 is equipped with four seven-stage 2.4MW pumps.
+It delivers clear water from here up to existing clear water dams on 98 level, with settled mud being pumped to the existing mud dams on 100 level.

 Re-engineering the closed loop chilled water system has allowed the project to make significant reductions in high-pressure piping.
 Having service water fed to the workings on each level from the discharge side of the air coolers, enabling surplus ‘cool’ water to be returned to the 98/100 level dam, results in fewer chilled water columns being needed.